aravinthpm77/MouseControl_OpenCV/README.md

 # MouseControl_OpenCV
-Using Open CV we can control Mouse Cursor by our hands
+Using Open CV we can control Mouse Cursor by our hands using landmarks of our hands .